eMous/tlnx/prj.md

 - **Git ignore policy**: Add the encrypted config (`config/enc.conf.enc`), decrypted config (`config/enc.conf`), and log files (`logs/`) to `.gitignore` to keep secrets and logs out of GitHub.

 - **Environment variable guide**: Refer to `config/default.conf.template` for the full list of variables and explanations.
+- **Module orchestration**:
+  - `config/default.conf` seeds `CONFIG_MODULES=("init" "git" "zsh" "clashctl")` so proxy tooling installs automatically on new hosts.
+  - Override the default list via `--modules`, `--select-modules`, or by editing the config when bespoke orderings are needed.
+- **Offline package staging**:
+  - Prebuilt archives (for example `clash-for-linux-install.tar.gz`) live under `packages/` so air-gapped installs stay reproducible.
+  - `checkout_package_file` extracts each archive into `run/packages/<name>` before the owning module runs.
+  - Modules consume the extracted content directly, minimizing external downloads except for explicit inputs such as subscription URLs.

 3.3 **Execution flow**:
 1. The user clones the project from GitHub.